m-ah07/to-do-list/README.md

         Category: Personal
         Priority: Medium

-## 🤝 Contributing
+## 🤝 Contributions

 Contributions are welcome!
+Here's how you can contribute:

+1. Fork the repository.
-Fork the repository, create a new branch for your feature, and submit a pull request for any enhancements or bug fixes.
+2. Create a new branch for your feature or bug fix:
+    ```bash
+    git checkout -b feature-name
+    ```
+3. Commit your changes:
+    ```bash
+    git commit -m "Added a new feature"
+    ```
+4. Push your branch:
+    ```bash
+    git push origin feature-name
+    ```
+5. Submit a pull request with details about your changes.

 ## 🛠 Future Improvements
-- Add a task deadline feature with a calendar selector.
+- **Task Deadlines:** Add a deadline feature with a calendar selector.
-- Implement task sorting by priority or completion status.
+- **Task Sorting:** Implement sorting options by priority or completion status.
-- Save tasks using local storage for persistent data.
+- **Advanced Search:** Enable users to search tasks by category or keywords.
+- **Theme Customization:** Add light and dark mode themes for better usability.

 ## 🌟 Stay Connected
-If you find this project helpful, don’t forget to star ⭐ the repository!
+If you find this project helpful, please star ⭐ the repository to show your support!